ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 Displays a list of recent activity of all or selected users.
 It also includes a link to view all activities available in Admin tab.

+Recent activity block contains the following data:

+- action time
-Recent activity block contains the following data: action time, user reference (avatar, first and last name) with a link to the user profile (if available), Activity type with the context.
+- user reference (avatar, first and last name) with a link to the user profile (if available)
+- activity type with the context

 On the **Properties** tab, set values in the following fields: